 Paradoxically your voice was the key all along.
 It was all too simple.
 Not the spoken voice from your mouth, but your story, told by your hand.
 The hand that felt detached from you as you wrote the words, because your armour made it feel that way.
 It was like trying to feel your foot under two pairs of thick socks and a fur lined, tightly laced snow boot.
 Your hand didn’t feel real.
 Or that it even belonged to you, but you found you could control it and you wrote.
 It was not easy.
 Your hand refused to cooperate at first.
 It was a step too far in the beginning, to write I am, I was, so you avoided the I’s as much as you could.
 You wrote your story in the third person instead.
 It felt easier that way.
 She is.
 She was.
 She will.
 And as you wrote, your armour softened.
 You wrote a bit more.
 It loosened its ties.
 You wrote and you wrote until the day your armour disintegrated and your mouth was free and that was the day you spoke.

 Your words are your armour – carefully crafted words that you write and that you will speak.
 Measured, carefully considered.
 Talked through.
 Edited, reviewed, practiced and polished and delivered to ears.
-100 pairs at the project.
-A lot more on the radio.
+Hundreds of pairs of ears.

 They need to be heard but they are only words.
 These people don’t really know you although they might think they do.
 None of us knows the person we live with or dine with or curl up with at night.
 We think we do but we don’t.
 Not really.
 The armour we wear makes sure of that.